JayAby/TOP-Etch-a-Sketch/README.md

 # TOP-Etch-a-Sketch

-This project is a part of my learning journey with The Odin Project's FOundation Course.
+This project is a part of my learning journey with The Odin Project's Foundation Course.
 The aim of this project is to improve DOM manipulation, Javascript and CSS Skills by recreating a browser based version of the classic Etch-A-Sketch toy.

 # Introduction